 Making ahead - This is a great dish to meal prep ahead of time for a busy week.
 It tastes even better the next day when you give the flavors a chance to mix.

-If you don’t want to use soy curls, you can substitute it for
+If you don't want to use soy curls, you can use other meat substitutes such as:

-- vegan chicken strips – Gardein makes delicious plant based chicken.
+vegan chicken strips - Gardein or Beyond Meat make delicious plant based chicken.
+Sauté them in a pan first.

 Yes!
 Soy curls are surprisingly healthy.
 They are low in fat, high in protein and minimally processed.
 They only contain one ingredient: whole soy beans!